Mattbug3/front-end-interview-questions/HTML/README.md

 ###### 17. Explain the concept of HTML entities.

 <details><summary><b>Answer</b></summary>

-HTML entities are special characters represented by code, such as '&lt;' for `<` and '&nbsp;' for a non-breaking space.
+HTML entities are special characters represented by code, such as '&amp;lt;' for '&lt;' and '&amp;nbsp;' for a non-breaking space.
 </details>

 ---